With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 This post contains affiliate links.
 This means I may earn a commission when you make a purchase through these links.
 Please read my full Disclosure for more information.

-1. Make a list, create a budget and commit to it
+- Make a list, create a budget and commit to it

 This is perhaps the very foundation of a healthy financial life, and it may sound cliché, but it’s also imperative: you need to have a budget.

-A budget is vital in helping you keep track of your spending, so you know where your money goes before you even spend it.
+A budget is vital in helping you keep track of your spending, so you know where your money goes even before you spend it.

-How does that tie with cheap living?
+How does that tie in with cheap living?

 I always think of a budget as a tool that helps you identify areas where you can cut back so you can maximize your savings.